loosgagnet/Building-detection-and-roof-type-recognition/README.md

  -- For building detection,

- -- It includes three classes of urban objects such as buildings, roads and trees (4800 IR-R-G images per class).
+ -- It includes three classes of urban objects such as buildings, roads and trees (4800 IR-R-G images per class, after data augmentation).

  -- Image samples of dataset 1: